albertrial/SemEval-2012-task-6/README.md

 - train/test-gold: datasets of the STS competition provided in the subject and used for training and testing.

-- InferSent: folder with the InferSent library.

-- fastText: dataset with word vector embeddings used by InferSent.

-- encoder: folder with the pre-trained model of InferSent.
+**Important**: In order to run the InferSent approach, it is needed the InferSent library, the fastText word embeddings dataset and a pre-trained model of InferSent.

 ## Results
 The best result obtained is (pearson correlation between the gold-standard similarity values and the ones from our system): **82.46%**.